-It is understood that tThe process of assessing the need for an institutionalised European partnership in one of the above mentioned Partnership Areas ean-may result-in a proposal the decision not to put forward a proposal on the basis of Article 185 TFEU or Article 187 TFEU, in accordance with the European Commission's right of initiative.
-In that case tOtherwise the respective Partnership Area can also be subject to a partnership following Article 8(1)(a) or Article 8(1)(b) of the [Framework Programme] or be implemented by regular-calls for proposals within Horizon Europe.
+The process of assessing the need for an institutionalised European partnership in one of the above mentioned Partnership Areas may result in a proposal on the basis of Article 185 TFEU or Article 187 TFEU, in accordance with the European Commission's right of initiative.

+Otherwise the respective Partnership Area can also be subject to a partnership following Article 8(1)(a) or Article 8(1)(b) of the [Framework Programme] or be implemented by calls for proposals within Horizon Europe.

-As the indicative possible areas for institutionalised European partnerships cover broad thematic fields, they can, based on the assessed needs, be implemented by more than one partnership.
+As the possible areas for institutionalised European partnerships cover broad thematic fields, they can, based on the assessed needs, be implemented by more than one partnership.